- Forrester created another TCO/ROI study that was paid for by SAP.

 The Fictional Nature of ROI Estimates

 When developing the estimation approach, I never even attempted to create an ROI estimator, as it never seemed to be a realistic goal.
 However, even if ROI could be calculated, it is doubtful that any software vendor or consulting company should ever be entrusted to perform the calculation.
 After all, they are attempting to justify software purchase, so they are most obviously a biased party.
 And this was precisely how SOAs worked at i2.
-Having seen several SOAs and worked on an SOA engagement providing technical support, I found that the SOAs that were produced were utterly unrealistic.
+Having seen several SOAs and worked on an SOA engagement providing technical support, I found that they produced SOAs that were utterly unrealistic.
 The SOA would propose massive cost savings with very little to support the cost savings.

 Things reached an extraordinary place at i2 when Strategic Services began pricing some deals not based up0n a typically negotiated software license fee but based upon a percentage of the cost savings that were to come from the software.
 As if i2 did not have enough bias in providing ROI estimates for its software, it further increased the bias by making sales based upon a percentage of the ROI estimate.
 This was an entirely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations produced by Strategic Services.